Back to top

 Sometimes, high cholesterol is caused by a condition that runs in your family called familial hypercholesterolaemia.
 This means you may have a very high cholesterol level, even if you have a healthy lifestyle.

-Other health conditions may cause high cholesterol.
+Other health conditions may be linked to high cholesterol.
 These include:

 - poorly controlled diabetes